Emily Marshall

 -just curious.

 First session is free.
-Then £5 per session, payable as a block for further discount.
+Then very low subs are payable as a block for further discount.

 Session times